lukelowry/GridWorkBenchESA/README.rst

 ----------------

-For quick-start directions, installation instructions, API reference, examples, and more, please check out ESA's `documentation`_.
+For quick-start directions, installation instructions, API reference, examples, and more, please check read `documentation`_.

-If you have your own copy of the ESA repository, you can also view the documentation locally by navigating to the directory ``docs/html`` and opening ``index.html`` with your web browser.

 Installation